 Achievement of this mission is accomplished through the promotion of a graduate who is self-reflective, service-oriented, and highly skilled.
 Self-reflective professionals are committed to lifelong learning and demonstrate the capacity to thoughtfully consider their actions and creatively solve problems.
 Service-oriented professionals are agents of change who understand their role within the health care continuum.
-Such practitioners are committed to making contributions to the profession and to the communities in which they live in the context of client and societal needs.
-Skilled professionals exhibit clinical knowledge and competence through the application of evidence-based principles and practices.
+Such practitioners are committed to making contributions to the professionals exhibit clinical knowledge and competence through the application of evidence-based principles and practices.
 Such practitioners are dedicated to achieving optimal outcomes through exploration of innovative strategies.